marcpre/learning_coursera_nlp/README.md

   * We do not have to have so many n-grams

 ### Linear Model for sentiment analysis
-* Examples to use: Baf of 1-grams with TF-IDF values ---> delivers extremely sparse matrix
+* Examples to use: Bag-of-Words of 1-grams with TF-IDF values ---> delivers extremely sparse matrix
 * Better: Logistic regression
 * Event better: Deep Learning